TaleaX/chess/README.md

-# Christmas Present Chess Game
+# Chess Game for the terminal